Project: BioSonics Perimeter Detector

 The UMSLI system has transmitters that artificially illuminate the water surrounding an MRE device with a series of short laser pulses of light that allow receivers to collect time-resolved returns.
 Just one year after development, the system covers 360 degrees and classifies targets to 10 m using red lasers.
 In year two, the project will incorporate green light, which will increase the system’s detection range under water.

 The goal of the UMSLI is to monitor and identify marine life surrounding energy devices.
 A benchmark performance of the baseline prototype occurred in July 2017 in Sequim Bay.
-To support baseline testing, MSL divers were tasked to emulate the conditions of a representative UMSLI deployment environment by swimming with artificial marine life targets in order to validate the system’s ability to classify species presence or absence.
+To support baseline testing, MCRL divers were tasked to emulate the conditions of a representative UMSLI deployment environment by swimming with artificial marine life targets in order to validate the system’s ability to classify species presence or absence.
 The UMSLI system uses omnidirectional orientation architecture, which is a technology that allows observations to be made at different angles and relative positions.
 This information was used to improve the UMSLI's classification algorithm.
 Later this year, the system will be validated against targets at multiple deployment sites, including Ediz Hook, the Dungeness Spit, and the Sequim Bay channel.
 These deployments will be used to further validate the system performance, allowing comparisons with conventional imagery against the newly developed technology.

 Project: University of Washington 3G AMP

-Following initial testing of the second-generation Adaptable Monitoring Package (2G-AMP), researchers at MSL are hosting the third-generation version of the system.
+Following initial testing of the second-generation Adaptable Monitoring Package (2G-AMP), researchers at MCRL are hosting the third-generation version of the system.
 The latest iteration is designed to enhance software and processing and increase the system’s adaptability to a range of marine renewable energy projects, as well as adding new sensors and the ability to change their tilt.

 The AMP already has the capability to trigger multiple sensors based on certain stimuli—evidence they truly work as an integrated package.
 Its specialized hardware allows its sensors to come in proximity to a marine energy converter and monitor many aspects of the system (check out 2G AMP for more on how this works).
 The current effort is taking the technology to the next level, with a classifier that can detect, track, and classify marine life in real time.

 Ultimately, the focus of the 3G phase of the project is to target observations on the events of greatest importance for understanding environmental risk associated with marine energy systems.
 When deployed for months at a time, there is an increased opportunity for rare events such as fish strike or interactions with marine mammals to be captured by the AMP.
 In 2019, the device was improved to be more hydrodynamic, compact, and equipped with tilting instrument heads, as well as to have the ability to operate multiple sonars simultaneously without interference.
-This upgraded device was successfully deployed for four months in the most energetic location of the Sequim Bay channel, and helped to support a fish mesocosm study being conducted at PNNL to quantify fish behavior around MRE devices.
+This upgraded device was successfully deployed for four months in the most energetic location of the Sequim Bay channel, and helped to support a fish mesocosm study being conducted at PNNL-Sequim to quantify fish behavior around MRE devices.
 Over that four-month period, the device’s operational uptime was 97 percent.
 The next step for the project is to integrate the AMP with the Ocean Energy 35 wave energy converter for a long-term deployment at a formal wave energy test site (WETS).